iliassioutis/iliassioutis.github.io/project-delivery/jira-workflow/index.md

 It demonstrates how I structure delivery from **requirements → build → QA/SIT → UAT → release**, including how artifacts connect and how I run **release readiness**.

 > **Note**
-> This is not a Jira-administrator showcase.
+> This is not a Jira administrator showcase.
 It’s a practical Jira-style example that reflects how I manage delivery, quality gates, and governance.

 ---

 ## What this example covers